ViestaNaran/Interactive_Installation/README.md

 The project includes a drum with sound effect, an anvil + hammer with lighting and sound effects, a vikinghorn with sound effect, and an executioners block + sword with sound and light effects.

-My vision was that we would create a room where the guests could add more and more effects to a storytelling experience that would change depending on which objects the guests would use.
+My vision was that to create a room where the guests could add more and more effects to a storytelling experience that would change depending on which objects the guests would use.
 The objects had to relate to the vikings so I wanted the objects and their effects in combination to give understandable references understandable by most.

 To that effect I chose the anvil that, when struck, would activate the sound of thunder and flash the lights bright.
-The desired effect was to create a reference to the Thor the god of thunder.
+The desired effect was to create a reference to Thor, the god of thunder.

-The drum would activate the sound of an aggresive drumming rythm to give reference to battles and rituals
+The drum would activate the sound of an aggresive drumming rythm to give reference to battles and rituals.

 The horn was iconic as both a drinking horn and a Warhorn.
-I chose to go for the later effect, and pressing a button would activate the sound of a war horn.
+I chose to go for the later effect.
+Pressing a button would activate the sound of a war horn.
 Mostly because it would have been problematic to have the guests drink from it or blow into it.

-Finnaly the executioners block and sword activated the sound of a sword swing, decapitation and turn the lights red, to reference an execution.
+Finnaly the executioners block and sword activated the sound of a sword swing, the sound of a decapitation and turn the lights red, to reference an execution.